-Police and Fire: rates based on age:
+Disability Police and Fire: rates based on age:

-Age Rate
+Age Rate Rate

 20 0.06%

 30 0.11

 40 0.22

 50 0.60

 25% of disabilities are assumed to be Non Service-Connected for Police and Fire.

-Cost Blending

-In order to dampen the volatility of the pre-65 premium changes, this valuation is based on 75% of expected costs/premiums plus 25% of actual costs/premiums.
+Cost Blending In order to dampen the volatility of the premium changes, this valuation is based on 75% of expected costs/premiums plus 25% of actual costs/premiums.

-Future Retiree Coverage

-90% of active Town and BOE Non-Certified members, and 85% of active Teachers and Administrators members are assumed to elect coverage at retirement.
+Future Retiree Coverage 90% of active Town and BOE Non-Certified members, and 85% of active Teachers and Administrators members are assumed to elect coverage at retirement.
 90% of terminated vested Town and BOE Non-Certified members are assumed to elect coverage at retirement.

 Future Dependent Coverage

-Current active members are assumed to elect dependent coverage at retirement as follows.
-All female spouses are assumed to be 3 years younger than males.

-Male Female
+, , , Male Female

-50% 50%
+Police 50% 50%

-60% 60%
+Fire 60% 60%

-50% 50%
+Dispatchers 50% 50%

-60% 20%
+Other Town Employees 60% 20%

-30% 25%
+Teachers and Administrators 30% 25%

-20% 20%
+Paraprofessionals 20% 20%

-50% 35%
+Other BOE Employees 50% 35%

-60% 50% 60% 30% 20%

-Future Post-65 Coverage

-Teachers and Administrators:
+Future Post-65 Teachers and Administrators:

-50% of current actives and pre-65 retirees are assumed either to enroll in retiree health coverage through the Connecticut State Teachers Retirement System at age 65, or transfer to a Medicare Supplement Plan.
-88% of current actives and pre-65 retirees are assumed to be Medicare-eligible (Prior: 86%).
+Coverage 50% of current actives and pre-65 retirees are assumed either to enroll in retiree health coverage through the Connecticut State Teachers Retirement System at age 65, or transfer to a Medicare Supplement Plan.
+91% of current actives and pre-65 retirees are

+assumed to be Medicare-eligible (Prior: 88%).